3-Round-Stones/callimachus/README.md

 Details of browser support may be found at:
 >  http://callimachusproject.org/docs/1.2/articles/browser-support.docbook?view

-Share your experience or ask questions on the mailing list: callimachus- discuss@googlegroups.com.
+Share your experience or ask questions on the mailing list: callimachus-discuss@googlegroups.com.
 You can sign up at
 >  http://groups.google.com/group/callimachus-discuss.